ordermind/symfony-logical-authorization-bundle/docs/source/quickstart.rst

 Declaring Permissions
 =====================

-Permissions may be declared both inline together with for example the declaration of a route, or in the logauth configuration file.
+Permissions may be declared both inline together with for example the declaration of a route, or in the logauth configuration file located at ``/config/packages/logauth.yaml``.
 These permissions will override any inline permission declarations.
 For help with the use of logic gates and nesting, please refer to the documentation at https://github.com/ordermind/logical-permissions-js#logic-gates.

 Routes
 ------